Social Links via JavaScript

 Prevention of Harassment and Bullying and the CHS Student Code of Conduct

 The “acceptable behaviour” outlined in the Crofton House School Student Code of Conduct is the foundation for how CHS maintains a safe, caring and orderly environment.
-The four behaviours, harassment, intimidation, bullying and violent behaviour, described in this policy, would be unacceptable according to the Code of Conduct.
+The four behaviours, harassment, intimidation, bullying, and violent behaviour, described in this policy are unacceptable according to the Code of Conduct.
 This policy gives students a clearer understanding of what is meant when the terms describing these behaviours are used.
-Also, this policy helps students to understand the difference between bullying and two others, conflict and meanness.
+Also, this policy helps students to understand the difference between bullying, conflict and mean behaviour.
 All would be considered “unacceptable” in the Code of Conduct; however, bullying would be treated as more serious than conflict or meanness.

 The Policy

-Students who commit acts of harassment, intimidation, bullying, cyberbullying or violent behaviours will be subject to disciplinary action up to and including, suspension or expulsion from school.
+Students who commit acts of harassment, intimidation, bullying, cyberbullying or violent behaviour will be subject to disciplinary action up to and including suspension or expulsion from school.
 Students disciplined for unacceptable behaviour are encouraged to take steps in a guided restorative framework to “put right” or repair the damage caused by their actions or behaviour.
 All community members are responsible for monitoring, reporting, and addressing harassment, intimidation, and bullying.
 The School’s commitment is to take all reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of the policy.
-Students are encouraged to be courageous and speak up when they see any behaviour negatively impacting a safe, caring, and orderly school environment.
+Students are encouraged to be courageous and speak up when they observe any behaviour that negatively impacts a safe, caring, and orderly school environment.

 The Importance of Speaking Up

 Crofton House School is committed to providing a safe, caring, and orderly school environment that is respectful of everyone.
-The school teaches social and executive functioning (i.e. self-regulation) skills to serve its students throughout their lives.
+The school teaches social and executive functioning skills (i.e., self-regulation) to serve its students throughout their lives.

 If a student has been harassed, intimidated, or bullied or has witnessed such behaviour, she needs to confide in an adult at the School.
-It is part of her responsibility as a Crofton House School student.
+It is part of her responsibility as a student at Crofton House School.

 If the School is not aware of an incident, it cannot act.
 A student is not tattling by contacting an adult; she is, in fact, upholding CHS’s core values and demonstrating courage by appropriately standing up for herself.
 No one has the right to harass, intimidate or bully another person.
 It takes courage to be an upstander and to stop such behaviour maturely and responsibly.